HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.troubleshooting.md

 [SSHFS](https://en.wikipedia.org/wiki/SSHFS) is a secure remote filesystem access protocol that builds up from SFTP.
 It provides advantages over something like a CIFS / Samba share in that all that is required is SSH access to the machine.

 > **Note:** For performance reasons, SSHFS is best used for single file edits and uploading/downloading content.
-If you need to use an application that bulk reads/write to many files at once (like a local source control tool), [[vs.1.7.#using-rsync-to-maintain-a-local-copy-of-your-source-code]] is a better choice.
+If you need to use an application that bulk reads/write to many files at once (like a local source control tool), [using-rsync-to-maintain-a-local-copy-of-your-source-code](#using-rsync-to-maintain-a-local-copy-of-your-source-code) is a better choice.

 **macOS / Linux**: